ILoveDotNet/ilovedotnet/README.md

 2. In any channels make sure the topic you wish to cover doesn't exists already.
 If it exists already please review the content and try to update it.
 3. A live working demo would be preferred in all content.
 4. Try to keep content simple and short.
+5. Any ideas to improve content are welcome.